EENI Global Business School.

 The Greater Arab Free Trade Zone (GAFTA), or Pan-Arab Free Trade Zone, was created by the Economic and Social Council of the Arab League with the aim of improving trade facilitation, promoting intra-regional trade, economic unity and liberalization, and removing technical barriers to trade between 17 Arab countries:

-1. Middle East: Bahrain, Iraq, Jordan, Kuwait, Lebanon, Oman, Palestine, Qatar, Saudi Arabia, Somalia, Syria, United Arab Emirates, and Yemen;
+1. Middle East: Bahrain, Iraq, Jordan, Kuwait, Lebanon, Oman, Palestine, Qatar, Saudi Arabia, Somalia, Syria, Emirates, and Yemen

-All the member countries of the Greater Arab Free Trade Area (GAFTA) are members of the Economic and Social Commission for Western Asia (ESCWA) and the Organization of Islamic Cooperation (OIC).
+All the member countries of the Greater Arab Free Trade Area (GAFTA) are members of the Economic Commission for Western Asia (ESCWA) and the Organization of Islamic Cooperation.

 The GAFTA Free Trade Agreement applies to industrial, agricultural and animal products (exempt from customs duties).